Middlewares

 Intercept and wrap internal operations in CallApi

-When a given middleware is defined at multiple levels (plugins, base config, per-request), they compose automatically (i.e. each one wrapping the next in a chain).
+When a given middleware is defined at multiple levels (plugins, base config, per-request), they compose automatically in reverse order—the last middleware added wraps all previous ones.

 Fetch Middleware

-Fetch middleware wraps the underlying fetch implementation (native fetch or your custom implementation via customFetchImpl), giving you full control over when and how requests execute.
+Fetch middleware wraps the underlying fetch implementation, giving you full control over when and how requests execute.
+Use it to cache responses, track progress, handle offline mode, add logging, or short-circuit requests.

 Using Fetch Middleware